 Time management plays a very important role here.
 Like any other job, there is no exception.
-But in forestry job, time gives more value to your income.
+But in a tree planting job, time gives more value to your income.

 The great thing is that you don’t need to work long hours here.
-Depending on circumstances it can vary 5 to 10 hours a day/6 days a week.
-You can work Sundays if you want, but rarely planters choose to do so.
+Depending on circumstances it can vary from 5 to 10 hours a day/6 days a week.
+You can work Sundays if you want but rarely do planters choose to do so.

 Needless to say, the better you want to be, the fewer and shorter breaks you’ll take during those days and working hours.
 Guys who plant the most usually have no breaks at all.

 Outside of the working hours, your time is consumed by driving to and from the living house, making your lunch in the evening, and preparing meals for tomorrow.

 If you’re lucky you may get an hour or two of free time to do what you like before bed each day.